jonshiach/graphics-notes/_pages/03_textures.md

 ### Creating a texture

-The first thing we need to do is create a texture object and bind it to a target so we can call upon it later.
+The first thing we need to do is create a texture object and bind it to a target, so we can call upon it later.
 Enter the following code to the **Lab03_Textures.cpp** file after we tell OpenGL to compile the shader program

 ```cpp
 // Create and bind texture